majunze2001/nope/README.md

 The time from ACME start to this prompt is "ACME Initiation" in the figure.

+The next piece must happen on the running DNS server, because it involves updating the DNS configuration of the nope-tools.org domain.
+So, if running on Docker, you now need to log in to the provided `nope-tools.org` DNS server to modify the zone file.
+If you are already on the DNS server, just follow the instructions below.

-To manually edit the DNS record, run `sudo vim /var/cache/bind/nope-tools.org` to open the zone file and make the following two edits.
+Run `sudo vim /var/cache/bind/nope-tools.org` to open the zone file and make the following two edits.

 1. Increment the serial number.
-2. Replace the line prefixed by `_acme-challenge.nope-tools.org.` with the line provided by the script.
+2. Replace the line prefixed by `_acme-challenge.nope-tools.org.` with the prompt above, from the `app.py` script.

-After saving the new zone file, run `sudo systemctl reload bind9` to publish the new records.
+After saving the new zone file, run `sudo systemctl reload bind9` on the DNS server to publish the new records.

+Now, if you are running on Docker, you can exit the DNS server and return to the script.
+If you are on the DNS server, you can just return to the script.

-After waiting 10-30 seconds, return to the script and press `Enter` to continue with the ACME process.
+After waiting 10-30 seconds, press `Enter` on the prompt to continue with the ACME process.

 The time from pressing `Enter` to the end of the script is "ACME Verification" in the figure.